The Isms

 A. Animate and inanimate objects and natural phenomenon are viewed as not only sacred happenings, but as normal events.

-B. Some objects possess a high degree of force or power (called mana among Pacific Islanders).
+B. Some non-living objects possess a high degree of force or power (called mana among Pacific Islanders).

 C. Impersonal power can be gained, increased, or lost.